 7. The CMS IWG and the corrective actions lead will:

 a.
-Compile, review and analyze information about how other RFMOs have addressed non-compliance with RFMO obligations by their members;
+Compile, review and analyze information about how other RFMOs have addressed non-compliance with RFMO obligations by their members as guidelines for potential corrective actions for WCPFC;

 b.
 Develop

-d.
+i) a list of corrective actions designed to provide cooperation and support to SIDS in accordance with Article 30 that will be used to assist SIDS correct and prevent future noncompliance;

+ii) a list of corrective actions that include a mix of actions that can be applied depending on the reason for, degree, severity, consequences, and frequency of non-compliance.
+These corrective actions will include appropriate tools other than cooperation and support, recommended by the CMS IWG to promote future compliance with WCPFC CCMs;c.
 Propose recommended corrective actions for the Commission, with the advice and recommendation of TCC.
 8. The work to develop corrective actions is open to all participants of the CMS-IWG, including any interested WCPFC observers.
 The CMS IWG will conduct its work to develop corrective actions electronically, to the extent possible.

 Tasks

-9. Information paragraph 7 will be compiled by the corrective actions lead with the assistance of the Secretariat.
+9. Information and the lists of corrective actions developed pursuant to the process described in paragraph 7 will be compiled by the corrective actions lead with the assistance of the Secretariat.

 10. A summary of this information and some potential paths forward on the deployment of WCPFC corrective actions will be circulated to the CMS IWG for discussion.